TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Windows/GitForWindows.rst

 .. image:: /Images/External/Tortoise/tortoise-push.png

-In the field "Local" there is already the name of your branch In the field "Remote" make sure there is the value 'refs/for/master' if you push for current master.
+In the field "Local" there is already the name of your branch In the field "Remote" make sure there is the value 'refs/for/main' if you push for current main.
 If you push for older branches the name could be 'refs/for/TYPO3_6-2' and so on.
 "Destination > Remote" should be 'origin'.
 Make sure the option "Autoload Putty Key" is enabled.